Saskatchewan Rental Inspection Checklist

 What this checklist covers

-The checklist walks through the rental unit room-by-room, recording the condition of every fixture, surface, and major appliance both at move-in and at move-out.
+Room-by-room rows recording the condition of every fixture, surface, and major appliance at both move-in and move-out.
 Each row has a condition column (Excellent / Good / Fair / Poor) and a notes column for damage or maintenance items.

 Why a written inspection report matters in Saskatchewan